zhyoung17/hdb-ml/README.md

 The analysis includes the following steps:

 1. **Data Cleaning**: Process and clean the raw data to make it suitable for analysis.
-2. **Exploratory Data Analysis (EDA)**: Generate summary statistics and visualizations to understand the distribution and relationships between variables.
+2. **Exploratory Data Analysis (EDA)**: Generate summary statistics and visualisations to understand the distribution and relationships between variables.
 3. **Modeling**: Develop statistical models to predict HDB resale prices based on the features.
-4. **Visualization**: Create plots to visualize the results and insights from the analysis.
+4. **Visualisation**: Create plots to visualise the results and insights from the analysis.

 ## Results
 The main findings and insights from the analysis are documented in the `Main Report` directory.
 The report includes detailed explanations, visualisations, and conclusions drawn from the data.

 ## Future Developments
-I intend to bring this project over to a static page on GitHub Pages within the next few months
+I intend to bring this project over to a static page on GitHub Pages within the next few months.